Khigueraa/dsa/README.md

-# dsa
+# DSA/SDSU
 Data Science & Analytics Portfolio
-This repository contains projects and visualizations created from the Data Science & Analytics program with [SDSU].
+This repository contains projects and visualizations created from the Data Science & Analytics program with SDSU.

 ## SQL